Nowadays, homeowners and DIYers have abandoned brush painting in favor of spray painting their projects.

 - Trisodium phosphate.

 First, surface preparation will set you ready for the job.
-It’s interesting to know that surface prep varies based on the surface you are handling.
-For instance:
+Interestingly, surface prep varies based on your handling surface.

-- For metal surfaces, take your moist rag and clean the particles across the surface.
+- Take your moist rag and clean the particles across the surface for metal surfaces.

 - Then use a wire brush to scuff off the rust build-up on the surface.

 - In case of any loose paint, use a recommended fine-grit sandpaper to remove it from the surface.